gsalzer/skelcodes/README.md

 blocks `10018484` and `10785507`.
 In total, there are `3` different bytecodes and `5` deployments.
 Further information on this bytecode can be found at `https://etherscan.io/address/0xa1e55c7c255d23dd1fdd6248e64b6355685ae8c8`.
-The last three columns roughly indicate the complexity of the bytecode:
+Columns 10, 11 and 12 roughly indicate the complexity of the bytecode:
 Its total length is `235` bytes, whereas the length of the first code segment (the part that is actually executed) consists of just `182` bytes.
 The code implements `3` methods (functions in Solidity).